z-m-k/Sublimerge/README.md

 Note for Sublime Text 3 users
 -----------------------------
 Sublimerge is now experimentally ported for ST 3.
-Installation instructions can be found in branch sublime-text-3: https://github.com/borysf/Sublimerge/tree/sublime-text-3
+Installation instructions can be found in branch sublime-text-3: https://github.com/borysf/Sublimerge/tree/sublime-text-3 in README.md file.

 Donation
 --------